Chile: Atacama Desert

 This lesser trod route via the Paso de Sico also takes in the stunning Salar of Talar and Laguna Tuyajto.
 Back on the Argentine side, we will spend the night in the Puna town of San Antonio de los Cobres (3,770m) and visit the famous viaduct of La Polvorilla, where the Train to the Clouds finishes its journey.

-On the final day, we'll return to Salta through the colourful and panoramic landscape of the Quebrada del Toro, taking in the pre-Inca ruins of Tastil along the way.
+We return to Salta through the colourful and panoramic landscape of the Quebrada del Toro, taking in the pre-Inca ruins of Tastil along the way.
 If you’ve still got the energy, we can also hike a little-explored section of Argentina's Inca trail.

 Our seven day itinerary allows for two full days enjoying the best of San Pedro de Atacama tours, but you can add on as many days there as you like and we'll be ready to bring you back to Salta or organise your onward journey.